steveleetn91/cordova-plugin-admob-free-2/README.md

 # Cordova AdMob Plugin (iOS)

-This plugin reused  Android from [cordova-plugin-admob-free] plugin.
-Support GoogleMobileAds SDK version `10.8.0` for iOS.
-And Android you need consider this link https://github.com/ratson/cordova-plugin-admob-free.
+This plugin consider from [cordova-plugin-admob-free] plugin.
+Support GoogleMobileAds SDK version `10.8.0` for iOS and Android `22.2.0`.

 ## Required